 - Small white flakes

 - Redness or small bumps on the scalp

 - White flakes characteristic of a preexisting skin condition, like eczema

 - Yellowish and greasy scales

-- Slight redness with inflammation (5)
+- Slight redness with skin inflammation (5)

 - Scales at the vertex and frontal regions of the scalp

 - Cradle cap is most often neither painful nor itchy.
 It is primarily noticed during the third month of infancy and reduces before the child turns one.
 But it can occur in early childhood years as well.